 Her adventurous temperament inspired her to undertake a long journey from her native England to India, where she decided to stay and complete her studies.

-Anna Ferrer is currently President of RDT-Vicente Ferrer Spain and Executive Director of RDT India.
-She is responsible for setting the organisation’s strategy and coordinating the management team that oversees the organisation’s numerous projects.
+Anna Ferrer is currently the Executive Director of RDT and President of the Fundación Vicente Ferrer in Spain.
+She is responsible for setting the organisation’s strategy and coordinating the management team that oversees the organization’s numerous projects.